shekhar2/RealTimeCabInfo/README.md

 - <a href= "https://github.com/PreetikaKuls/Insight-MapMyCab/blob/master/README.md#instructions-to-run-this-pipeline">Instructions to Run this Pipeline</a>

-#Introduction
-This is a data engineering project at Insight Data Science.
  There are two goals that this project aims to accomplish:
 - Provide an API for data scientists and cab dispatchers, for analyzing long term trends in cab behavior w.r.t metrics such as average pickups, dropoffs, occupancy, miles travelled etc.
 - Enable a framework for real-time monitoring of cab locations, so that a user can know the unoccupied cabs across a city and zoom in on a specific neighborhood to spot and catch available cabs nearest to them.